History of Ilkley: Roman period

-The remains of a Roman fort exist on a site now near the centre of the town.
-A number of authorities believe that the fort is that of Olicana, dating to 79 AD, but the identification is not settled.
-The fort's outline is clear: some one hundred and sixty yards by one hundred yards in size, it was placed on a steep bank above the River Wharfe on the north side, and bounded by deep channels of a brook immediately on the east and west.
-The southern boundary seems to have coincided with the present street.
+The fort is small (roughly 2.75 acres or 1.1 hectares), and occupies a steep bank above the River Wharfe, with the river on the north side.
+Its east and west sides are bounded by two brooks, which flow north to the Wharfe.
 The foundations of the fort on the bank are very conspicuous, and remains of Roman brick, glass, and earthenware have been found on the edges of the brow.
 The Medieval Ilkley Manor House and All Saints Parish Church stand within the precincts of the fort.